GtkWidget is the base class all widgets in GTK derive from.

 - public class void install_action (string action_name, string? parameter_type, WidgetActionActivateFunc activate)

-added for all instances of this class.
+Adds an action for all instances of a widget class.

 - public class void install_property_action (string action_name, string property_name)